gpiantoni/fima/docs/parameters.md

     - pre: float, time in s to include before the events
     - post: float, time in s to include after the event
     - artifacts:
+        - remove: bool, whether to actually remove artifacts or not
         - threshold: float, threshold in units of the original data to consider it an artifact (done separately for each channel)
         - window: float, window in s to hide when one point is above the threshold
   - spectrum: